-The Town has several options for funding the construction of new roads.
-They include using General Funds derived from local property taxes, a voter approved bond, Federal Highway money issued through grants administered through NCDOT and CAMPO and DOT just builds.
+- Transportation funding: The Town has several options for funding the construction of new roads.
+They include using General Funds derived from local property taxes, a voter-approved bond, Federal Highway money issued through grants administered through NCDOT and CAMPO and DOT just builds.

-- In November 2015, voters overwhelming approved $21 million in transportation bonds to pay for new roads with the goal of improving traffic congestion in critical areas.
+In November 2015, voters overwhelmingly approved $21 million in transportation bonds to pay for new roads with the goal of improving traffic congestion in critical areas.
 Voter approval allows the Town to sell bonds in order to establish funding.

 Who are the Town's partners for road construction?